petros-d/docs/cloud/ci-cd.md

     }
     ```

+    Specifically, this Jenkinsfile deploys to Astronomer every time there is a merge to the `main` branch of your repository.

+2. Add the following environment variables in your repository:

+    - `ASTRONOMER_KEY_ID`: Your Deployment API key ID
+    - `ASTRONOMER_KEY_SECRET`: Your Deployment API key secret
+    - `ORGANIZATION_ID`: Your Organization ID
+    - `DEPLOYMENT_ID`: Your Deployment ID

-2. At the root of your repository, create a file called `build.sh` and add the following to it:
+3. At the root of your repository, create a file called `build.sh` and add the following to it:

     ```sh
     # Create time stamp
     TAG=deploy-`date "+%Y-%m-%d-%HT%M-%S"`

     # Step 1.
-Use the Access token in the `astro auth login` command
+Authenticate to Astronomer's Docker registry with your Deployment API key ID and secret.
+This is equivalent to running `$ astrocloud auth login` via the Astronomer Cloud CLI.
     docker login images.astronomer.cloud -u $ASTRONOMER_KEY_ID -p $ASTRONOMER_KEY_SECRET

     # Step 2.
-Request the Organization Id
+Build your Astronomer project into a tagged Docker image.
+    docker build . -t images.astronomer.cloud/$ORGANIZATION_ID/$DEPLOYMENT_ID:$TAG

     # Step 3.
-Build the image
+Push that Docker image to Astronomer's Docker registry.
-    docker build . -t images.astronomer.cloud/$ORGANIZATION_ID/$DEPLOYMENT_ID:$TAG
+    docker push images.astronomer.cloud/$ORGANIZATION_ID/$DEPLOYMENT_ID:$TAG

     # Step 4.
-Push the image
-    docker push images.astronomer.cloud/$ORGANIZATION_ID/$DEPLOYMENT_ID:$TAG

-    # Step 5.
-Get the access token
+Fetch an API access token with your Deployment API key ID and secret.
     echo "get token"
     TOKEN=$( curl --location --request POST "https://auth.astronomer.io/oauth/token" \
             --header "content-type: application/json" \